First Steps with Arducam CSI Camera Module 5MP OV5640

 - For the Verdin Development Board, the MIPI-CSI Camera interface is on connector X47.

-The flat ribbon cable (used to connect the carrier board and the camera adaptor) is fragile.
+The flat cable (used to connect the carrier board and the camera adaptor) is fragile.
 If your camera does not work, make sure to test the cable connections on the flat cable.

 The Arducam CSI Camera Module 5MP OV5640 is sold together with a connector cable.